juicedata/juicefs/docs/en/deployment/hadoop_java_sdk.md

 ### 4. Memory

-JuiceFS Hadoop Java SDK need extra 4 * [`juicefs.memory-size`](#io-configurations) off-heap memory at most.
-By default, up to 1.2 GB of additional memory is required (depends on write load).
+Depending on the read and write load of computing tasks (such as Spark executor), JuiceFS Hadoop Java SDK may require an additional 4 * [`juicefs.memory-size`](#io-configurations) off-heap memory to speed up read and write performance.
+By default, it is recommended to configure at least 1.2GB of off-heap memory for compute tasks.

 ### 5. Trash

-JuiceFS Hadoop Java SDK also has the trash location like HDFS.
-It will be enabled by setting ``fs.trash.interval`` and ``fs.trash.checkpoint.interval``.
+JuiceFS Hadoop Java SDK also has the same trash function as HDFS, which needs to be enabled by setting `fs.trash.interval` and `fs.trash.checkpoint.interval`, please refer to [HDFS documentation](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html#File_Deletes_and_Undeletes) for more information.

 ## Install and compile the client